Coordinate recognition: General theory, Groups, and other surprises: Preliminaries

 We had difficulty recovering the proof directly from the English translation (\cite{Oma91}).
 We also had difficulty understanding the proof from the original Russian version (\cite{omarov1991syntactical}).
 These proofs seem to be substantially different.
-Thus, we take the opportunity to write a proof using Palmgren/Palyutin's proposition (\Cref{lemma:Palmgren}).
+Thus, we take the opportunity to write a proof using the work of Palmgren and Palyutin (\Cref{lemma:Palmgren}).

+\begin{proof} For simplicity, we denote the ideal $\Fin(\bbI)$ by $\Fin$ when the index set~$\bbI$ is clear from the context.